medizininformatik-initiative/calm-qe/README.md

 The script outputs all the patients' IDs and corresponding diagnoses in `patients_diagnosed_asthma_copd.json`.

-After the first part is complete, the analysis continues with the fetching, extraction, and count of secondary Conditions, Observations and Medication.
+After the first part is complete, the analysis continues with the fetching, extraction, and counting of secondary Conditions, Observations, and Medication.

 The script generates separate JSON files for each resource type (e.g., Conditions, Observations, Medications) per patient.